imjoe77/creatorfuel-docs/index.md

 # CreatorFuel – Full Documentation

 ## Introduction
-CreatorFuel is a full stack web application built to allow creators to receive payments and manage their content.
+CreatorFuel is a full-stack SaaS (Software as a Service) web application that allows creators to receive tips and payments directly from their supporters.

-It acts as a fund raiser website for the creators where their fans can directly tip to their favourite creators.
+The platform works as a fundraiser / tipping service where creators can create their profile, configure payment settings, and receive payments from fans without any platform charges.

+CreatorFuel follows a multi-user SaaS model where each creator can sign up, manage their dashboard, configure Razorpay keys, and use the platform to receive payments securely.

-This project was built using Next.js,MongoDb, Razorpay API, HTML, CSS, Tailwind-css.
+This project was built using Next.js, MongoDB, Razorpay API, Tailwind CSS, and NextAuth.

 ---

 ## Problem Statement
-Many small creators do not have an easy way to accept payments.
+Many small creators do not have an easy way to accept payments without building their own payment system.

+Existing platforms often charge fees or require complex setup.

-CreatorFuel solves this by providing a simple platform where users receive tips from fans without any hidden charges from the platform.
+CreatorFuel solves this by providing a simple SaaS platform where creators can sign up, configure their payment details, and receive tips directly from fans without hidden charges from the platform.

+---

+## Application Type

+• SaaS (Software as a Service) platform
+• Multi-user system where each creator has their own profile
+• Each creator can configure their own Razorpay payment keys
+• Payments are verified securely per creator
+• Dashboard allows creators to manage profile and stats
+• Public pages allow fans to send tips

 ---